mcminickpt/mcmini-doc/docs/source/index.rst

 .. option:: -M <num>, --max-transitions-depth-limit <num> (default num = 1500)

    Maximum number of transitions any single trace can execute.
-   If while executing, a trace reaches this maximum depth, it is truncated.
-But McMini continues searching through the other possible schedules.
+   Upon reaching this maximum depth for a trace, McMini prunes the branch and continues searching through other possible schedules.

 .. option:: -f, --first, --first-deadlock (default)